Orbimed Advisors Llc Buys Adagio Therapeutics Inc, Zimmer Biomet Holdings Inc, Biogen Inc, Sells Prelude Therapeutics Inc, Aurinia Pharmaceuticals Inc, Ascendis Pharma A/S

 Orbimed Advisors Llc sold out a holding in Arcturus Therapeutics Holdings Inc. The sale prices were between $27.88 and $58.25, with an estimated average price of $44.8.Sold Out: (ALXN)

-Orbimed Advisors Llc sold out a holding in Relay Therapeutics Inc. The sale prices were between $29.75 and $37.99, with an estimated average price of $33.69.Reduced: Prelude Therapeutics Inc (PRLD)
+Orbimed Advisors Llc sold out a holding in Alector Inc. The sale prices were between $21.65 and $39.49, with an estimated average price of $28.1.Reduced: Prelude Therapeutics Inc (PRLD)

 Here is the complete portfolio of ORBIMED ADVISORS LLC.
 Also check out: